bayfrontmedia/translation/README.md

 Return array of all known translations.

-Translations are only "known" once their ID has been used.
+Translations are only "known" once their ID has been used, or they have been added via the [addTranslations](#addtranslations) method.

 **Parameters:**